-Aside from the Ionic, Fitbits don’t run multiple apps like a smartwatch, but they are directly comparable on many of their fitness-measuring functions, design themes and functions.
-And many feature on-wrist notifications such as Caller ID and Texts - which, to be fair, are the most used non-fitness apps on most smartwatches anyway.
+Aside from the Ionic and Versa family, Fitbits don’t run multiple apps like a smartwatch, but they are directly comparable on many of their fitness-measuring functions, design themes and functions.
+And most feature on-wrist notifications such as Caller ID and Texts - which, to be fair, are the most used non-fitness apps on most smartwatches anyway.

 Keeping fit doesn’t mean you have to be a gym freak or marathon runner.
 Keeping active throughout the day offers real health benefits too, and both the Apple Watch and Fitbit activity trackers are superb at getting you moving more.